 Cover letter header

-The cover letter header is the section at the top of the page which allows you to communicate your name, contact information, and any relevant, professional social media like LinkedIn.
-The header also serves to draw the hiring manager’s eye to your application and create attractive formatting that will stand apart from the other candidates.
+The cover letter header is the section at the top of the page displaying your name, contact information, and any relevant, professional social media URLs like LinkedIn.
+An attractively formatted header also serves to draw the hiring manager’s eye to your application and helps set you apart from the other candidates.

 Dental nurses should consider that the medical field is a formal one, and so a neutral or monochromatic colour scheme is a better choice than a bright or flashy header.